ibm-cloud-docs/vsrx/getting-started.md

 You can order your Gateway Appliance, using one of these methods:

-For a list of Known Limitations with IBM Cloud Juniper vSRX Gateway, refer to the [Known Limitations topic](/docs/infrastructure/vsrx?topic=vsrx-known-limitations-for-ibm-cloud-juniper-vsrx).
+For a list of Known Limitations with {{site.data.keyword.vsrx_full}} Gateway, refer to the [Known Limitations topic](/docs/infrastructure/vsrx?topic=vsrx-known-limitations-for-ibm-cloud-juniper-vsrx).
 {: note}

 ### Ordering with a linked account